Grecil/Corrective-RAG/README.md

 ### Setup
 - Copy the repository
 - Change LLM and EM in models.
-- Use indexer.ipynb to create FAISS index of your files.
 - Run the app
   - Locally
     ```